How many people have walked on the Moon?

 The first human-made object to reach the Moon

 Launched on 2 January 1959, the Soviet Union probe Luna 1 travelled to within almost 4000 miles of the Moon's surface in 34 hours.
-The mission's original objective was to land on the Moon, but the probe went too fast and ended up in orbit around the Moon, where it remains today.
+The mission's original objective was to land on the Moon, but the probe went too fast.
+It ended up in orbit around the Sun somewhere between Earth and Mars, where it remains today.

 The first crewed mission to reach the Moon